Kungbib/swedish-bert-models/README.md

 **Update 2020-07-03: You can now [cite](#citation-in-bibtex-format) us!**

-**Update 2020-07-11: TF models available through Huggingface Transformers**
+**Update 2020-07-11: TF models available through Huggingface Transformers and comparison to BotXO model**

 The National Library of Sweden / KBLab releases three pretrained language models based on BERT and ALBERT.
 The models are trained on aproximately 15-20GB of text (200M sentences, 3000M tokens) from various sources (books, news, government publications, swedish wikipedia and internet forums) aiming to provide a representative BERT model for Swedish text.
 A more complete description is available [here](https://arxiv.org/abs/2007.01658).